Driving without car insurance

-Drivers in your state who choose Esurance can download our convenient mobile app and access proof of insurance and other policy documents round-the-clock.
+Drivers in your state who choose Esurance can download our convenient mobile app and access digital proof of insurance and other policy documents round-the-clock.

 Uninsured drivers in Washington

 A report from the Insurance Research Council estimated that about 16 percent of Washington drivers were uninsured in 2012.
 This was higher than the national average of 12.6 percent.